 When the bite is not working properly, our muscles tighten in an attempt to move the jaw in a position that will make the teeth touch when we chew or swallow.
 This occurs hundreds of times each day, causing various problems, such as jaw pain, headaches, and damaged or worn teeth.
 It can additionally affect the entire face structure, creating a clenched or sunken look.

 In a healthy chewing system, muscles are stable, jaw joints are relaxed, and teeth are practically unworn.
 With Bioesthetic Dentistry, the goal is to return the chewing system to full health by getting the jaw into the correct position and the bite properly aligned.

 The first step in your treatment is to establish the natural and optimum position that your jaw joint and teeth should be in for a comfortable bite.
 Dr. Ang uses the revolutionary MAGO Therapy to immediately relieve you of symptoms as well as to find that optimal balance.

-MAGO Therapy uses simple mouth guards that are worn over a period of 3-6 months and are adjusted weekly until the bite is seen to be stable and comfortable.
+MAGO Therapy uses a diagnostic appliance that is worn over a period of 2-6 months and is adjusted weekly until the bite is seen to be stable and comfortable.
 You’ll generally feel immediate relief and often after just a couple of weeks, the symptoms go away completely.